SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/grammatical-feature/encoded-in-pos.md

 ### noun class

 »⟮Noun class⟯« is ⟮＿a phi-feature＿⟯ encoding ⟮a variety of different semantic distinctions⟯.
-Grammatical gender is a type of noun-class system where the grammemes distinguished are male, female, and possibly neuter.
+»⟮Grammatical gender⟯« is a type of ⟮＿noun-class system＿⟯ where ⟮＿the grammemes＿ distinguished⟯ are ⟮male, female, and possibly neuter⟯.

 ### number